 A sale or exchange of Regency common stock, Regency Series 1 preferred stock or Regency Series 2 preferred stock following the merger by a Non-U.S. Holder will generally be subject to U.S. taxation under FIRPTA as a sale of a USRPI unless Regency qualifies as a domestically controlled REIT.
-Immediately after the merger, Regency will no longer qualify as a domestically controlled REIT.
-A

-- (1) such shares are "regularly traded" (as defined by applicable Treasury regulations) on an established securities market (e.g., the New York Stock Exchange on which the Regency common stock is listed) and - (2) the selling Non-U.S. Holder held 5% or less of the class of stock sold or exchanged during a specified period (generally five years).

-If a Non-U.S. Holder sells or exchanges Regency common stock, Regency Series 1 preferred stock or Regency Series 2 preferred stock subsequent to Regency continually qualifying as a domestically controlled REIT for five years, such Non U.S. Holder generally will not be subject to taxation on such sale or exchange under FIRPTA.
-If, contrary to Mayer, Brown & Platt's opinion, immediately after the merger, Regency qualifies as a domestically controlled REIT, a sale or exchange of Regency common stock, Regency Series 1 preferred stock or Regency Series 2 preferred stock by a Non-U.S. Holder would not be subject to taxation under Foreign Investment in Real Property Tax Act of 1980 ("FIRPTA") as a sale of a USRPI.
+A domestically controlled (generally five years), less than 50% in value of its shares is held directly or indirectly by Non-U.S. Holders.
+As a result of the merger, Regency will no longer qualify as a domestically controlled REIT.
+Thus, in general, a sale or exchange of Regency common stock, Regency Series 1 preferred stock or Regency Series 2 preferred stock by a Non-U.S. Holder during the period beginning on the effective time and ending five years after Regency has continually qualified as a domestically control REIT will be subject to taxation under FIRPTA as a sale of a USRPI unless (i) such shares are "regularly traded" (as defined by applicable Treasury regulations) on an established securities market (e.g., the New York Stock Exchange on which the Regency common stock is listed) and (ii) the selling Non-U.S. Holder held 5% or less of the class of stock sold or exchanged during a specified period (generally five years).
+If a Non-U.S. Holder sells or exchanges Regency common stock, Regency Series 1 preferred stock or Regency Series 2 preferred stock subsequent to Regency continually qualifying as a domestically controlled REIT for five years, such Non U.S. Holder generally will not be subject to taxation on such sale or exchange under FTRPTA.